User Guide

 Data reconstruction

-As a first step for the reconstruction an acquisition model consisting of linear and non-linear operators needs to be created.
+As a first step for a new reconstruction, an acquisition model consisting of linear and non-linear operators can be created.
 A simply acquisition model could consist of a SensitivityOp describing the effect of different receiver coils and FourierOp describing the transform from image space to k-space taking the sampling scheme (trajectory) into account.
 Additional operators describing transformations due to physiological motion or MR signal models can be added.
+See operators for a list of available operators.
 All operators take one or more tensors as input and return a tuple of one or more tensors as output.
 Operators can be chained using @ to form a full acquisition model.
+We also support addition, multiplication, etc. between operators.

 Image processing